 Modern Rome is a vibrant city with lively squares, great restaurants, nightlife, and shopping.
 Although the city itself is very large, the historic center is fairly small and easy to walk around.
 Non-residents are not allowed to drive in the city and walking is really the best way to experience all that Rome has to offer.

 For times when you don’t want to walk you can use the metro, although it can be pretty crowded, or take a taxi.
-For a good overview of the city with transportation, take bus 110, the sight-seeing bus or book a Best of Rome Driving and Walking Tour that offers a little of both, led by a knowledgeable guide (5% discount with promo code ITALYMARTHA).
+For a good overview of the city with transportation, take bus 110, the sight-seeing bus or the hop-on, hop-off bus.
+For a comprehensive guided tour, book a Rome In A Day Tour with Vatican, Colosseum & Historic Center.

 While there’s a lot to see, be sure to save some time to savor a gelato, enjoy people-watching, and maybe do some shopping or at least window shopping.
 You’ll find everything from souvenir shops and flea markets to high-end fashion boutiques.
 If you sit at an outdoor table for a drink or coffee, you will usually pay more for outside table service than for standing at the bar (as you’ll often see Italians doing).
 So make the most of it and stay awhile, soaking in the atmosphere and experiencing the dolce vita.